vikstrous/blog/content/posts/global-state.md

 Let's take a look at what happens when you don't use global state.

+#### Composability

+If a function modifies global state, it's not composable.
+If it modifies its input, it can be run against multiple copies of that input and composed with other functions to build new things.

 #### Clarity and Predictability

 Functions that rely only on their inputs are easier to understand.
 If a struct doesn't have a random number generator, it's deterministic.
 No logger?
 No logging surprises.

 #### Easier Testing

 Without global state, tests are simpler and more reliable.
 You can run tests concurrently and use mock objects easily.
-More hardware equals faster test completion.
+Tests can be spet up by just adding more hardware.

 #### Better Resource Management